juhi0102/object_track/README.md

 -change drone conditions such that object detcted visits any of one direction once in a cycle.
 -read the command only once and not again and again.
 -read the command only for 0.1 seconds.
--added the rby_test colors detected actions
+-added the rby_test colors detected actions(this is shifted in test1)

 task
 -red color for takeoff